 Let’s automate it!

 The technology is here to make our lives easier.
-Plenty of manual things we do daily can be easily automated.
-You tend to spend a lot of time organising your emails, playing with folders, and labels?
+Plenty of manual things we do daily can be automated easily.
+You spend a lot of time organising your emails, playing with folders, and labels?
 Invest some time configuring your inbox filters, inspect and adapt, and in no time you’ll notice that your inbox doesn’t need your help anymore!
-If you use Slack, there are powerful integrations, so instead of texting your team every time you create a new ticket, you can have Jira extension popup a message automatically.
+If you use Slack, there are powerful integrations, so instead of texting your team every time you create a new ticket, you can have Jira extension pop-up a message automatically.
 Slackbot is also very useful to take off the duty of sending repetitive messages from you.

-You are creating repetitive emails or docs?
+Are you creating repetitive emails or docs?
 Take an advantage of Microsoft Word’s merge mailing feature, or create a handy program using the not-so-complex AppScript.
 There are limitless possibilities to automate our communication flows.
-All you need to do is to think every now and then, what in your communication is repetitive and can be automated, and then just google it – you’ll be surprised how easy it is to automate stuff.
+All you need to do is to think now and then, what in your communication is repetitive and can be automated, and then just google it – you’ll be surprised how easy it is to automate stuff.

-Problem 4 – You feel that remote interactions are superficial and shallow
+Problem 4: You feel remote interactions are superficial and shallow

 According to Buffer’s State of Remote Work 2019, loneliness is the second biggest struggle for remote workers..
 When you think about it, there’s not as much human interaction as in the physical office, and sitting by yourself in front of a computer and communicating with your teammates using chat apps might feel cold and artificial.
 However, I wouldn’t say that it’s impossible to achieve similar levels of human interactions and team dynamics in remote environments as in an office environment, you just need some additional tactics, for example: